epoupon/fileshelter/README.md

 }
 ```

-To connect to FileShelter, just open your favorite browser and go to http://localhost:5091
+To connect to _FileShelter_, just open your favorite browser and go to http://localhost:5091

 ## Credits
 - Wt, awesome framework: http://www.webtoolkit.eu/